MARKETS 2024

 Browse the content

-During 2022, the final energy in the electricity market (reference supply plus free contracting) was 2.8 % lower than the previous year.
+During 2024, the final energy price in the electricity market (reference supply plus free contracting) was 0.9% higher than the previous year.

 Components of the average final price of peninsular final energy.
 (Reference supply + free)